 Next, start removing the food source that attracted the water bugs in the first place.
-Scrub all surfaces, including the pool liner and ladders, to remove algae.
+Scrub all surfaces to remove algae, including the pool liner and ladders.
 Even if there is no visible algae growth, there may be other microscopic organisms, so be thorough in cleaning.

 Once you have scrubbed the surfaces and loosed any surface particles, it is time to thoroughly vacuum the pool.
 Do this by hand so that you are sure to cover the entire pool.
 An automatic vacuum can be a useful tool to maintain cleanliness, but for the sake of a deep clean – go manual.

-A big part of the job that chlorine does in a swimming pool is to remove bacteria and microorganisms.
-Low levels of chlorine may be the reason that you have water bugs in the first place.
+A big part of chlorine’s job in a swimming pool is removing bacteria and microorganisms.
+Low chlorine levels may be why you have water bugs in the first place.
 The absence of chlorine allows algae to grow in pool water.